hassmuha/CarND-MPC-Project-Submit/README.md

 state = [x, y, psi(car orientaiton) , v(velocity), cte(Cross Track Error), epsi(Orientation Error)].
 The kinematics Update model equation are ![alt text][image1]
 As we initially make the the psi negative before converting the waypoints to vehicle coordinate system (main.cpp:line99).
 Hence there is no need to change the psi update explained as shown in the tips of the equation.
 The relevant code can be found (MPC.cpp:line130)
 As an actuation commands, we have steering angle and throttle value.
 These values for each step is calculated by predicting trajectory in 3rd order equation along with minimizing the cost function.
-Actutor constraints has been added as well which are
+Actutor constraints have been added as well which are
 ![alt text][image2]

 * Final values of N (timestep length) and dt (elapsed duration between timesteps) selected are N = 25, dt = 0.05 respectively.
 Before that different combinations have been tried for example dt = 0.1 and 0.25 with same value of N. Moreover N has been changed to from 15 to 25 with discrete step of size 5.
 In all of the combination final selected combination works always better.